What is Chronic Venous Insufficiency?

 He adds that skin breakdown can cause veins to bleed quite dramatically for those with varicose veins.

-What should I do if I think I have vein disease, but my general practitioner doesn’t recognize the symptoms?
+What should I do if I think I have vein disease but my general practitioner doesn’t recognize the symptoms?

 “If your healthcare professional is not picking up on the symptoms and you want an evaluation, Center for Vein Restoration is happy to see you,” says Dr. Chaipis.
-CVR offers free evaluations and comprehensive consultations with a vein physician that includes an extensive and painless ultrasound screening.
+CVR offers free evaluations and comprehensive consultations with a vein physician that include an extensive and painless ultrasound screening.

 Most insurances cover diagnosis and treatment because CVI can lead to serious and expensive medical conditions.

 “If you’re suspicious and concerned, please call, and make an appointment.
 We will accommodate you in any way possible – Dr. Philip Chaipis